klembot/chapbook/guide/src/state/backstage.md

 Under the State tab, you'll find a Variables heading.
 This shows the current state of your story as you play.
 You can also select a value on the right side of the variables table and enter a new one--press the Return or Enter key when you're done to set the variable.
 You may only enter values in the variables table, not expressions.

 If the Show Defaults checkbox is ticked, Chapbook will show various built-in variables--mainly related to Chapbook's configuration.
-See [Customization][customization] for more details.
+See [Customization][../customization/index.md] for more details.

 ## State Snaphots